mahavedalla/mahavedalla/docs/questions/nibbana/what-epithets-are-used-for-nibbana.md

-# What epithets are used for Nibbāna?
+Question: What epithets are used for Nibbāna?
 Answer in Brief: -
  Category: Nibbāna
 Sutta References: -